es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Therefore, it does not make sense to put it in the github repository, if you work with a number of people.
 Please add this file to your [.gitignore](../.gitignore) like explained [here](https://git-scm.com/docs/gitignore) to not upload it to your github repository.

-Again, do a bazel sync for synchronising the python scripts and remember to check for the DIP-Switches like explained in the [Getting Started Guide](GettingStartedGuide.md#hardware) Hardware section.
+Again, do a bazel sync for synchronising the python scripts and remember to check for the DIP-Switches like explained in the [Getting Started Guide](GettingStartedGuide.md#DIP-Switches) Hardware section.
+Also make sure you uploded the main file while using the mainDEBUG target, when ever you want to upload bitfiles, as this funcionallity will otherwiese not be implementet.

 Run the upload script with